gabbersonger/graphe-app/README.md

 - [ ] Auto-download database file if it does not exist on startup
 - [ ] Sidebar: formatting
 - [ ] Sidebar: settings
+- [ ] Create menubar with full features

 **Performance**